 New Chums Beach (Wainuiototo Bay)

-Located on the northeast coast of the Coromandel peninsula, New Chums Beach is one of the most highly photographed beaches in New Zealand and for very good reason!
+Located on the northern coast of the Coromandel Peninsula, New Chums Beach is one of the most highly photographed beaches in New Zealand and for good reason.

-Rated as one of the top 20 deserted beaches in the world, and is highly rated by Lonely Planet and National Geographic It is breathtaking.
+Rated as one of the top 20 deserted beaches in the world, it is truly a hidden gem of the Coromandel.

 Hahei Beach